The Adventures of Buratino (1975 film)

-The Adventures of Buratino (Приключения Буратино) is a 1975 Live-action Soviet two-part Children's musical television film produced by Belarusfilm.
+The Adventures of Buratino (Приключения Буратино) is a 1975 Soviet two-part Children's musical television film produced by Belarusfilm.

 Directed by Leonid Nechayev, the film was an adaptation of The Golden Key, or the Adventures of Buratino by Alexey Tolstoy in turn an adaptation of the 1883 Italian novel The Adventures of Pinocchio by Carlo Collodi.
 Inna Vetkina wrote the screenplay for The Adventures of Buratino, as well as several other films directed by Nechayev.

 The plot of the film follows Buratino (Italian for "puppet"), a boy made of wood, who meets the children of Karabas Barabas' theatre and sets out to free them.
 In order to do so, he needs to unravel the mystery of a golden key given by the turtle Tortila.
-Characters such as Harlequin and Pierrot, who act in the children's theatre are part of commedia dell'arte.
+Characters such as Arlekin and Piero, who act in the children's theatre are part of commedia dell'arte.